B2B sales are notoriously slow in converting prospects from mildly interested to your newest brand evangelists.

 To help you understand where your prospect is in your never-ending sales pipeline and keep your efforts on the right track, we have created our Customer Journey Plan.

 Our plan has a customer’s journey divided into 8 distinct steps in 4 zones.

-In this zone communication is one-way and mostly created though established static brand marketing, messaging on social media and awareness of your brand in print publications/online resources.
-At this stage of their journey prospects are taking note of your general brand marketing.
-They may be open to the essentials of your brand offering but only details that are available without having to make contact.
+In this zone, communication is one-way and mostly created though established static brand marketing, messaging on social media and awareness of your brand in print publications/online resources.
+At this stage of their journey, prospects are taking note of your general brand marketing.
+They may be open to the essentials of your brand offering, but only to details that are available without having to make contact.

 The Awareness stage is for those who are window shopping.
 They may be noticing your brand as they search for other services online, through industry publications or events but are not searching for you or the solution you may provide.

 The Consideration stage begins when a prospect begins to align what you offer with their business.
 This may also include the challenges their business faces.
 Prospects will now be searching for your offering (directly or indirectly) and require the specifics of your business.
 They will be trying to get the information they need without making contact or submitting their details until they are more confident that they want to start a dialogue with you.